nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 - A complete blog post explaining this workflow can be found [here](https://nagasudhir.blogspot.com/2023/04/secure-machine-to-machine-communication.html)

 ## Registering a client in Keycloak OAuth server
-* For this demo, we will run a Keycloak server as an OAuth serv
+For this demo, we will run a Keycloak server as an OAuth server and register the client application in it.
+The following are the steps to register a client
 * Create a realm named "myorg" in keycloak
 * Create a client scope named "test_api_access"
 * Create a client with client_id "test_api_client".
 Keep Client authentication as "ON" and Authentication flow as only "Service accounts roles".
 This will set the client application authorization flow as client credentials flow.